ursooperduper/ursooperduper-site-old/_posts/2014-10-28-twitter-bot-with-node-js-part-2.md

 If that's successful, we're done and the masses will either marvel or puzzle at the tweet we've just posted!

+All the [code for my Twitter bot can be found on Github](https://github.com/ursooperduper/picktwobot)!
+If you have any questions about it or suggestions for how to improve it, please let me know in the comments below!

 ## A few thoughts...

 I'm pretty happy with the code for this bot, but a few improvements could (and should) be made: